 Carmelo Maria Luza Bautista, 58 years old, Filipino, assumed the role of Director and President of GT Capital in 2011.
 Mr. Bautista has no directorships in other listed companies aside from GT Capital.
-Prior to his election, Mr. Bautista joined First Metro Investment Corporation in April of 2008 as Executive Director and was appointed as Chairman of the Risk Management Committee, he later assumed the position of Head of its Investment Banking Group in 2009.
+Prior to his election, Mr. Bautista joined FMIC in April of 2008 as Executive Director and was appointed as Chairman of the Risk Management Committee, he later assumed the position of Head of its Investment Banking Group in 2009.
 Mr. Bautista has been in the Banking and Financial Services sector for 36 years.
 Some highlights of his previous scope of responsibilities over this period include: Program Director at Citibank Asia Pacific Banking Institute; Vice President and Head of the Local Corporate and Public Sector Groups Citibank Manila; Vice President Real Estate Finance Group Citibank N.A.
 Singapore branch; Vice President Structured Finance Citibank N.A.
 Singapore Regional Office; Country Manager ABN AMRO Bank Philippines; and President and CEO Philippine Bank of Communications.
 Mr. Bautista has a Masters in Business Management degree from the Asian Institute of Management where he graduated in the Dean's Citation List.
 He also has a Bachelor's degree major in Economics from the Ateneo de Manila University.

 Dr. David T. Go, 62 years old, Filipino, has been a Director of GT Capital since May 2014.
 He acquired his Doctor of Philosophy Degree (International Relations) from New York University in 1982.
-He currently serves as Director, Senior Executive Vice President, and Treasurer of Toyota Motor Philippines Corporation.
-He is also the Vice Chairman of Toyota Autoparts Phils., Inc.; Board Adviser and Treasurer of Toyota Financial Services Phils.
-Corporation; President of Toyota Motor Philippines Foundation, Inc.; Trustee of Toyota Savings and Loan Association; Chairman of Toyota San Fernando, Inc., Toyota Makati, Inc., Toyota Manila Bay, Inc., and Toyota Sta.
-Rosa Inc.; Director and Chairman of the Executive Committee of Toyota Cubao, Inc.; Director of Lexus Manila, Inc.; and President of Toyota Motor Phils.
+He currently serves as Director, Senior Executive Vice President, and Treasurer of TMP.
+He is also the Vice Chairman of Toyota Autoparts Phils., Inc.; Board Adviser and Treasurer of Toyota Financial Services Philippines Corporation.
+(TFSPH) Corporation; President of Toyota Motor Philippines Foundation, Inc.; Trustee of Toyota Savings and Loan Association; Chairman of Toyota San Fernando, Inc., Toyota Makati, Inc., Toyota Manila Bay Corporation.
+(TCI); Director of Lexus Manila, Inc.; and President of Toyota Motor Phils.
 School of Technology, Inc. Dr. Go has no directorships in other listed companies aside from GT Capital.